jjfraney/mpc4j/readme.md

 Java classes representing text commands and responses of the Media Player Daemon (MPD, https://www.musicpd.org/) protocol.

+This library has no external dependencies.
+Java Standard Edition (java se) 8+ runtime is required for applications that use this library.
+The programmer's API requires Java Development Kit (jdk) 8+.

+This library does not address concerns of thread management or network access.
+These concerns are broadly available in innumerable java frameworks, libraries and containers.
+A feature or function of this library that blocks its use in any of these can be considered a design or implementation bug.

 #Background
 MPD is a media player on linux.